Yash-Verse09/Yash-Verse09/README.md

 ### 👋 Introduction

-I'm **Yash**, a final-year **BCA student at ITM University, Gwalior**, working toward becoming a **Software Developer** with a focus on **Java** and **Full Stack Development**.
-I enjoy building practical, real-world applications — from ML-powered web apps to full-stack platforms — and I'm continuously strengthening my foundation in core CS concepts and modern development tools.
+I'm **Yash**, a final-year **BCA student at ITM University, Gwalior**, passionate about becoming a **Software Developer** with expertise in **Java** and **Full Stack Development**.
+I enjoy building real-world applications, solving problems, and continuously improving my knowledge of core Computer Science concepts and modern development technologies.

 ---